-See Related: Best Things to do in Kiel
+See Related: Things to Do in Kiel

 Older parts of the castle remain, but new styles are added, creating a Neo renaissance and Historism style that adds to the uniqueness of the place.

-Schwerin Castle is often referred to as “Neuschwanstein of Northern Germany” because both share the same custom of Historism, built to imitate ancient and medieval castles.
+Schwerin Castle is often referred to as the “Neuschwanstein of Northern Germany” because both share the same custom of Historism, built to imitate ancient and medieval castles.

 See Related: Historical Landmarks in Munich, Germany

 Hohenschwangau Castle is a majestic royal castle and well-known tourist spot in Schwangau, Germany, dating to the 12th century.
 The manor has gone through various rebuilding due to the damage it gets from the different wars.